nurdwerks/storymaker/Books/Book 1 - The Iron Selection/Chapter_07_The_Curriculum.md

 - **Key Event:** For three hours, Angelica endures burning muscles, spasms, and agony, but refuses to recant.
 Her Pride is harder than the iron.

-  - _Character Defining Moment:_ **Angelica Vance** — Retreats into her mind, solving quadratic equations to distract from pain.
+  - _Character Defining Moment:_ **Angelica Ward** — Retreats into her mind, solving quadratic equations to distract from pain.
 Will not admit the lie.

 - **Key Event:** When Halloway returns, the rod hasn't moved.
 He looks afraid, seeing unbreaking will in a "Silt-Rat."

 - **Key Event:** Kaelen waits in the hallway afterward.

   - _Key Dialog:_ **Kaelen Night:** "Was it worth the pain?"
-  - _Key Dialog:_ **Angelica Vance:** "The truth implies that your gods are just batteries.
+  - _Key Dialog:_ **Angelica Ward:** "The truth implies that your gods are just batteries.
 I can see why you prefer the lie.
 It's much deeper.
 It's much safer."